NehaMtechBits/team-git-guide/exercises.md

 Reading is one thing, but doing is how we truly learn.
 These exercises will walk you through the standard workflow on a safe, shared practice repository.

+This guide is split into two parts.
+Master the basic exercises first to build a strong foundation before moving on to the advanced skills.

 ### Setup: The Practice Repository

 Before you begin, one person on the team should create a new, **public, empty repository** on GitHub named `team-git-practice`.
 Do not add a README or any other files.
 Share the clone URL with everyone.

 ---
+## Part 1: Basic Skills (Everyone Must Complete)

+These exercises cover the essential day-to-day workflow.

 ### Exercise 1: Your First Contribution